nf-core/taxprofiler/docs/usage.md

 This will launch the pipeline with the `docker` configuration profile.
 See below for more information about profiles.

+When running nf-core/taxprofiler, every step and tool is 'opt in'.
+To run a given profiler you must make sure to supply both a database in your `<database>.csv` and supply `--run_<profiler>` flag to your command.
+Omitting either will result in the profiling tool not executing.
+If you wish to perform pre-processing (adapter clipping, merge running etc.) or post-processing (visualisation) steps, these are also opt in `--perform_<step>` and in some cases may also require additional files.
+Please check the parameters tab of this documentation for more information.

 Note that the pipeline will create the following files in your working directory:

 ```bash